Skip to content

 Written exam

-MK5: Practice evidence-based medicine which incorporates life-long learning and current clinical guidelines
+MK5: Practice evidence-based medicine which incorporates life-long learning and current clinical guidelines.

 Written exam